Tuesday, 22 October 2024

 The big concern, as it always is, was about parking.
 Just about every birder within range would be heading for this bird including all the local Shetland birders as it was a new bird for them.
 Would there be space for all the cars in what is after all a small isolated village.

-The road, a narrow grey ribbon continued snaking around the whale backed contours of the desolate featureless moors as we headed ever westwards.
+The road, a narrow grey ribbon continued snaking around the whale backed contours of the featureless moors as we headed ever westwards.
 Another birder's car driving too fast caught up with us but had to slow and follow us heading west

 We eventually reached Turriefield which lies on the outskirts of Sandness and looked very much like a market garden wth poly tunnels and rows of vegetable plots.
-A Shetland version of civilisation after all the barren landscape we had passed through
+A Shetland version of civilisation after all the barren landscape we had passed through.

 From the road we saw the line of willows and a lot of birders standing or sitting in a field on a high sloping bank which gave a panoramic view down the slope to the willows at the bottom.Remarkably, considering the crowd and number of cars we easily found a place to park as the road for some unaccountable reason widened so we would not be blocking any passing car by parking at the side of the road.

-We were out of the car in double quick time. the adrenalin now kicking in.There was no time to lose.We followed many other birders walking up the road, then to cross a hazardous barbed wire fence, trying not to lose our balance and dignity encumbered as we were with cameras, lenses and bins, then climb up a slope to join the throng gathered there and looking down on the willows.I recognised some from the Golden Oriole and most of the familiar Shetland birders had made the pilgrimage too
+We were out of the car in double quick time. the adrenalin now kicking in.There was no time to lose.We followed many other birders walking up the road, then to cross a hazardous barbed wire fence, trying not to lose our balance and dignity encumbered as we were with cameras, lenses and bins, then climb up a slope to join the throng gathered there and looking down on the willows.I recognised some from the Golden Oriole this morning and most of the familiar Shetland birders had made the pilgrimage too

 It was obvious that the bird was not currently on show and there was an expectant buzz of conversation in the crowd and constant movement as more and more birders arrived to swell the crowd, everyone with eyes trained on the willows below waiting, waiting for that shout of discovery when someone detected a movement in the trees that was not a wind stirred leaf.